RECAPEM

 • After insertion into pleural space, remove the needle, but leave the angiocatheter in place to create a simple pneumothorax.

-• Note that this is only a temporary therapeutic maneuver for a tension pneumothorax, and a chest tube must also be inserted.
+• Note that this is only a temporary therapeutic maneuver for tension pneumothorax, and a chest tube must also be inserted.

 • Finger thoracostomy